jcubic/lips/docs/blog/2025-09-14-object-serialization.md

 As a way of optimization, I decided to save the representation of the parsed code as a file.

-The input Scheme code was read, parsed, and the Tree structure was then serialized.
+The input Scheme code was read, parsed, and the tree structure was then serialized.
 The code had objects, like a Pair, that needed to be saved and restored to and from a file.

+The compiler in LIPS, is the same code that evaluate the code, it only returns different results, the code instead of a value.
+So if there are any side effects, they will happen during compilation.
+That's why it's a dump compiler, where the output code is serialized into a file, that can then later be unserialized.

 ## Serialization with JSON

-The first approach was to use JSON and take the benefit of the second argument in JSON.stringify and JSON.parse.
+The first approach, to serialize the data, was to use JSON and take the benefit of the second argument in JSON.stringify and JSON.parse.

 Each object was saved as `{"@": "class", "#": data}`.